Universal Vessel Segmentation for Multi-Modality Retinal Images

 \subsection{Unpaired Image-to-Image Translation}

 Image-to-image translation aims to transfer a source image to a target image domain while preserving its structural information.
-However, it is difficult to prepare paired retinal images from the source and target domain for training.
-Therefore, in this work we look into the unpaired image-to-image translation methods where the projection between the two domains can be learned with unpaired images with no structural correspondences.
-A representative and most-commonly used method in this task is CycleGAN \cite{Trans-CycleGAN}, which introduces a cycle consistency that projects the translated image back to the source domain to force retaining the structural information in the translated image.
-Following works further introduce geometric consistency \cite{Trans-CcGAN}, mutual information regularization \cite{Trans-Mutual} and contrastive unpaired translation \cite{Trans-CUT} to improve the computational efficiency over the cycle consistency-based methods during the training phrase. \cite{Trans-MUIST, Trans-StarGAN} proposed one-to-many transfer schemes which allow translating images to multiple domains.
-While the above works are based on GAN backbone and achieved good image translation performance, diffusion models \cite{Others-Diffusion, Others-DDPM, Others-DDIM} have recently gained more research attention in this topic for easier training and superior image quality.
-However, the methods \cite{Trans-DDIB, Trans-ENOT, Trans-SynDiff} are computationally intensive and were only applied on small images.
-For example, \cite{Trans-SynDiff} combines diffusion model with adversarial learning and formulate the training in a cycle-consistency framework, which requires training two diffusion models at the same time.
-Most recently, \cite{Trans-UNSB} proposed an Unpaired Neuron Schrodinger Bridge (UNSB) with a novel scheme to simulate the Schrodinger Bridge, which is a random process that interpolates between two image domains, via a diffusion process.
-It has higher computational efficiency and makes application to higher-resolution images (e.g., retinal images) possible.
+However, it is difficult to prepare paired retinal images from the source and target domains for training.
+Therefore, in this work, we look into the unpaired image-to-image translation methods where the projection between the two domains can be learned with unpaired images with no structural correspondences.
+A representative and most commonly used method in this task is CycleGAN \cite{Trans-CycleGAN}, which introduces a cycle consistency that projects the translated image back to the source domain to enforce retaining the structural information in the translated image.
+Following works further introduce geometric consistency \cite{Trans-CcGAN}, mutual information regularization \cite{Trans-Mutual}, and contrastive unpaired translation \cite{Trans-CUT} to improve the computational efficiency over the cycle consistency-based methods during the training phase. \cite{Trans-MUIST, Trans-StarGAN} proposed one-to-many transfer schemes which allow the translation of images to multiple domains.
+While the above works are based on GAN backbones and achieve good image translation performance, diffusion models \cite{Others-Diffusion, Others-DDPM, Others-DDIM} have recently gained more research attention on this topic for easier training and superior image quality.
+However, the methods \cite{Trans-DDIB, Trans-ENOT, Trans-SynDiff} are computationally intensive and were only applied to small images.
+For example, \cite{Trans-SynDiff} combines a diffusion model with adversarial learning and formulates the training in a cycle-consistency framework, which requires training two diffusion models at the same time.
+Most recently, \cite{Trans-UNSB} proposed an Unpaired Neuron Schrödinger Bridge (UNSB) with a novel scheme to simulate the Schrodinger Bridge, which is a random process that interpolates between two image domains via a diffusion process.
+It has higher computational efficiency and makes the application to higher-resolution images (e.g., retinal images) possible.